tomtyiu/ai-ds-ml-coder/README.md

 ### Nightly update

-- 10/18
-- -updated ai coder local to ai coder-ollama-cli, provide instructions on how to setup ollama.
-- -created ai streamlit application for data scientist
+- 10/18- updated ai coder local to ai coder-ollama-cli, provide instructions on how to setup ollama, created ai streamlit application for data scientist

 #### When visit this site or clone this page, please press like this github